 Redback's Smart Solar Hybrid Inverter is one such hybrid solar inverter.
 The system can handle all your electricity conversion needs and is designed to be ‘battery ready'.
 It's built to integrate with up to 13kWh of energy storage.

-What’s more, this smart tech solar power solution can help households to optimise their energy usage by identifying the most efficient energy source per time of day, and letting you point that energy in the most effective direction for your needs, whether that’s to different home appliances, to a solar battery if you have one, or back to the grid to earn a feed-in tariff.
-And that can all help you save money.
+What's more, this smart tech solar power solution can help households to optimise their energy usage by identifying the most efficient energy source per time of day and letting you point that energy in the most effective direction for your needs, whether that's to different home appliances, to a solar battery if you have one, or back to the grid to earn a feed-in tariff.
+And that can all help you save money on energy bills.

 EnergyAustralia and Redback Technologies

 As part of our commitment to the development of reliable, affordable and cleaner energy technology and putting the customers in control of their energy usage, we announced our investment of $9.3 million in Brisbane-based Redback Technologies in October 2016.
 Redback's Smart Hybrid Solar Inverter and Battery Enclosure are now available to order through EnergyAustralia in Victoria, New South Wales, Queensland and South Australia.

 Solar panels, inverters and solar batteries are advanced pieces of technology and require an initial investment.
 We at EnergyAustralia have financing options to help you benefit from clean, renewable solar energy and storage.